magomimmo/modern-cljs/doc/tutorial-20.md

 from the concern about CLJS codebase.
-By moving the `testing.cljs` file and the `html` directory away from the `src/cljs/enfocus` path, we also started to separate the concern about the `Enfocus` lib `in se` from the concern about its testibg code.
+By moving the `testing.cljs` file and the `html` directory away from the `src/cljs/enfocus` path, we also started to separate the concern about the `Enfocus` lib `in se` from the concern about its testing code.

 That said, the `:cljsbuild` build setting is still saving the emitted JS file in the `testing` directory.
 Let's work on that too.